 Response and Effectiveness

-Peak effects are reached two to three hours after taking a 150mg dose.
-Symptomatic relief for GERD occurs within 24 hours after starting therapy with Zantac.
+- Peak effects are reached two to three hours after taking a 150mg dose.
+Symptom relief is usually experienced within two to 24 hours of starting Zantac.

 More about Zantac (ranitidine)